-Ignatovich soon made the acquaintance of artist and photographer Alexander Rodchenko, who would have a great influence on his work.
-In 1930, both became members of the distinguished October group, an avant-garde union of artists, architects, film directors, and photographers.
-When Rodchenko was expelled from the group for his formalist photography, Ignatovich took over from him as head of the photography section until 1932, when the group was dissolved by government decree.
-In 1936, when asked by Alexander Berezin whom among contemporary photographers he most respected, Rodchenko responded, “Above all, Ignatovich.
+Ignatovich worked closely with Alexander Rodchenko, Varvara Stepanova, and El Lissitzky, all of whom became members of the distinguished October group, an avant-garde union of artists, architects, film directors, and photographers.
+When Rodchenko was expelled from the group for his formalist photography, Ignatovich took over from him as head of the photography section.
+In 1936, when asked whom among contemporary photographers he most respected, Rodchenko responded, “Above all, Ignatovich.
 He has not only the keen eye of a reporter, but good taste.
 He’s a gifted lad, a true artist.”

-Throughout the 1930s, Ignatovich produced photographs, photo essays, and aerial surveys for the newspapers and magazines USSR in Construction, Construction of Moscow, Krasnaya nova, Ognyok, Soviet Photo, and Pravda, among many others.
-In 1934, he was elected chairman of the Moscow association of photojournalists.
-In 1937 and 1938, he participated in the First All-Union exhibition of photographic art at the Pushkin Museum of Art in Moscow, the Russian Museum in Leningrad, and in Kiev, Ukraine; his work was also shown in England and Lithuania.
+Throughout the 1930s, Ignatovich produced photographs, photo essays, and aerial surveys for the periodicals USSR in Construction, Krasnaya nova, Ognyok, Soviet Photo, and Pravda, among many others.
+He was elected chairman of the Moscow Association of Photojournalists, and participated in the First All-Union Exhibition of Photographic Art at the Pushkin Museum of Art in Moscow, at the Russian Museum in Leningrad, and in Kiev, Ukraine; his work was also shown in England and Lithuania.

-During World War II, Ignatovich worked as a military photographer on both the Eastern and Western Fronts, riding on horseback with the soldiers and reporting on both the military action of the war and the conditions and daily life in the trenches and encampments.
-He photographed the signing of the Potsdam Declaration in 1945, which outlined the terms of surrender for Japan.
+During World War II, Ignatovich worked as a military photographer on both the Eastern and Western Fronts, riding on horseback with the soldiers and reporting on both the military action of the war and the conditions and daily life in the trenches and encampments; he also photographed the signing of the Potsdam Declaration in 1945.
 After the war, he began experimenting with color photography, landscapes, and portraiture.
-He continued to work for Pravda and Ogonyok, and in the 1950s became a department head at the publishing house Iskusstvo.
+He continued to work for Pravda and Ogonyok, and became a department head at the publishing house Iskusstvo.

 Ignatovich continued working as a photographer until the end of his life.
-He also served as a consultant to photo studio clubs, led technical workshops, and worked for a year in the literary department of Soviet Photo.
-In 1969, in honor of Ignatovich’s seventieth birthday, the Moscow branch of the Union of Soviet Journalists organized a solo exhibition of his work at the Central Home of Journalists.
-The exhibition featured work from every period of Ignatovich’s career, from 1923 through 1963, and included large-scale prints whose size was highly unusual for exhibitions at that time.
+In 1969, in honor of his seventieth birthday, the Moscow branch of the Union of Soviet Journalists organized a solo exhibition of his work at the Central Home of Journalists.
+The exhibition featured photographs from every period of Ignatovich’s career, from 1923 through 1963, and included large-scale prints whose size was highly unusual for exhibitions at that time.
 The collection is preserved in its entirety.

-Boris Ignatovich died on 4 April 1976, and is buried in Rogozhskoe Cemetery in Moscow.
+Boris Ignatovich died on 4 April 1976.
+He is buried in Rogozhskoe Cemetery in Moscow.